eberlingeri/links-hut/README.md

 My intention is to complete a _Linktr.ee_ clone to include as part of my dev portfolio.
 Initially I have thought of the following features:

+> [!summary]+ Note summary on this
+> This is the actual content of the summary for the note

 >__DISCLAIMER:__ I don't have a _Linktr.ee_ acount, so I don't know what it actually does 🤷‍♂️

 - Login / Signup
 	- Do I need a security levels setup?
 Is it enough to have just the user as Admin?
-	- Could add a _limited user_ account, but don't see the point yet.
+	- Could add a ***limited*** user account, but don't see the point yet.
-- Add, Remove, Edit a Link
+- Add, Remove, Edit a Link test
 - Upload Profile Picture
 - Background selecition:
 	- Select from Unsplash